Matthew Knight (basketball): 2012–13 season: All-NBL First Team

 After undergoing off-season shoulder surgery, Knight entered the 2012–13 season with the mindset of wanting to be the dominant big guy in the NBL and was set to be the team's go-to guy in the paint.
 Knight embraced the responsibility that came with being the team's primary focus under the basket, and excelled in the Wildcats' season-opening win over the New Zealand Breakers, earning the NBL's Player of the Week award for a 20-point, nine-rebound effort.
 He went on to lead the Wildcats to a 22–6 record, good for second behind their arch rivals the Breakers, who amassed just three losses on the season.
 After sweeping the Wollongong Hawks in the semi-finals, the Wildcats returned to the Grand Final series where they again faced the Breakers – their third time facing the Breakers in a playoff series in as many years.
 However, with the team missing Damian Martin through injury, the Wildcats stumbled to a 2–0 defeat, as the Breakers claimed their third championship in a row, winning Game 2 in Perth at Perth Arena.
 Despite another disappointing end to a good overall season, Knight picked up numerous accolades for the 2012–13 season, including finishing runner-up for the Wildcats MVP, being named in the All-NBL first team and voted as the starting centre in the All-Star game, reaffirming his status as the league's premier big man.
 In 27 games for the Wildcats in 2012–13, he averaged 13.7 points and 7.2 rebounds per game.

 2013–14 season: First Championship

 On 5 May 2013, Knight re-signed with the Wildcats on a three-year deal.
-Injuries to Knight in the 2013–14 NBL season forced the club to sign Jarrad Prue and Jeremiah Trueman as short-term injury replacements in October and January, respectively.
-Despite Knight's prolonged absence, the Wildcats returned to the Grand Final for the third year in a row.
-With a 2–1 series win over the Adelaide 36ers, the Wildcats won the NBL championship as Knight claimed his first title.
+He missed much of the 2013–14 NBL season through injury.
+The Wildcats returned to the Grand Final in 2014 and defeated the Adelaide 36ers 2–1 to win the NBL championship as Knight claimed his first title.
 In 18 games for the Wildcats in 2013–14, he averaged 10.1 points, 5.5 rebounds and 1.3 assists per game.